How to Infuse Your Home with Color

 Soothing purple in the master bedroom

-The bedroom's white trim and accessories keep the scheme soothing and fresh.
+A purple-verging-on-black paint brings richness to the master bedroom walls, while the room's white trim and accessories keep the scheme soothing and fresh.